 The function of the representation of Lithuanian arts and culture abroad is performed by the Lithuanian Culture Institute.
 The institute organises and coordinates representational Lithuanian cultural programmes abroad; implements cooperative bilateral and multilateral exchanges as well as cultural programmes in Lithuania and abroad; works closely with and implements projects of the cultural attaches of the Republic of Lithuania in foreign countries; promotes Lithuanian literature abroad: consults and informs foreign publishers and translators on issues concerning Lithuanian literature; organises seminars for translators and publishers; organises presentations and creative sessions of Lithuanian writers abroad; administers a translation promotion programme; organises and administers the cultural events programme at the annual Vilnius Book Fair; coordinates Lithuania’s participation in the Creative Europe and Europe for Citizens programmes of the European Union; prepares and disseminates information about Lithuanian culture, artists and creative works; and produces informational publications that promote Lithuania’s art and culture.

-Several programmes of the Lithuanian Council for Culture are directly aimed at the promotion of the internationalisation of culture, e.g. the programmes supporting international mobility of artists, dissemination of Lithuanian culture and art abroad, participation in important international events.
+Several programmes of the Lithuanian Council for Culture are directly aimed at the promotion of the internationalisation of culture, e.g. the programmes supporting international mobility of artists, dissemination of Lithuanian culture and art abroad, organisation of international events, festivals, and contests, and participation of artists in important international events.
 Other programmes of the Council also fund a number of projects that are implemented abroad.

 Lithuania joined UNESCO in 1991.
 In 1992, the Lithuanian National Commission for UNESCO was established and the Permanent Delegation of the Republic of Lithuania to UNESCO in 1993.
 The Secretariat of the Lithuanian National Commission for UNESCO serves the Lithuanian National Commission for UNESCO and supports implementation of its decisions.
 The Ministry of Culture of the Republic of Lithuania coordinates the implementation of the UNESCO conventions and decisions (see the list of UNESCO conventions ratified by Lithuania in chapter 4.2.1).

 Lithuania became a member of the Council of Europe on 14 March 1993.
-In 2019, Lithuania participated in the following cultural initiatives of the Council of Europe: EURIMAGES – European Cinema Support Fund, national coordinator is Lithuanian Film Centre; European Audiovisual Observatory, national coordinator is Lithuanian Film Centre; HEREIN: Observatory on policies and values of the European heritage, national coordinator is Department of Cultural Heritage under the Ministry of Culture; European Heritage Days, national coordinator is Department of Cultural Heritage under the Ministry of Culture; and European Cultural Routes, national coordinator is Department of Cultural Heritage under the Ministry of Culture.
+In 2022, Lithuania participated in the following cultural initiatives of the Council of Europe: EURIMAGES – European Cinema Support Fund, the national coordinator is the Lithuanian Film Centre; European Audiovisual Observatory, the national coordinator is the Lithuanian Film Centre; HEREIN: Observatory on policies and values of the European heritage, the national coordinator is the Department of Cultural Heritage under the Ministry of Culture; European Heritage Days, the national coordinator is the Department of Cultural Heritage under the Ministry of Culture; and European Cultural Routes, the national coordinator is the Department of Cultural Heritage under the Ministry of Culture.

-Lithuania became a member state of European Union in 2004.
-In 2019, Lithuania has participated in the Creative Europe (2014-2020) and Horizon 2020 Programmes.
-The Ministry of Education, Science and Sport (Technology and Innovation Division) coordinated the network of Horizon 2020 National Contact Points in Lithuania.
-The activity of the National Contact Points was carried out by Research Council of Lithuania (LMT), Agency for Science, Innovation and Technology (MITA), Lithuanian Academy of Sciences (LMA) and Lithuanian Innovation Centre (LIC).
-Participation of Lithuania in the Creative Europe Programme was coordinated by the Lithuanian Culture Institute that was responsible for CULTURE sub-programme, and the Lithuanian Film Centre that was responsible for MEDIA sub-programme.
+Lithuania became a member state of the European Union in 2004.
+Since then, Lithuania has participated in the EU programmes - European Capitals of Culture, Creative Europe, Europe for Citizens, Horizon and Horizon Europe.
+Currently, the Lithuanian Science Council and the Agency for Science, Innovation and Technology coordinate the network of Horizon Europe national contact points in Lithuania.
+The participation of Lithuania in the Creative Europe Programme was coordinated by the Lithuanian Culture Institute that was responsible for the CULTURE sub-programme, and the Lithuanian Film Centre that was responsible for the MEDIA sub-programme.